carpentries-incubator/lc-litsearchr/_episodes/10-exploring-data-in-R.md

 ## `str()`

-`str()` can help with basic list inspection, although it's still rather frustrating.
-Learn to love the `max.level` and `list.len` arguments.
+`str()` can help with basic list inspection.
+The `max.level` and `list.len` arguments are very helpful to use.
 You can use them to keep the output of `str()` down to a manageable volume.

 Once you begin to suspect or trust that your list is homogeneous, i.e. consists of sub-lists with similar structure, it's often a good idea to do an in-depth study of a single element.
 In general, remember you can combine list inspection via `str(..., list.len = x, max.level = y)` with single `[` and double `[[` square bracket indexing.

 The repurrrsive package provides examples of lists.
-We explore them below, to lay the groundwork for other lessons, and to demonstrate list inspection strategies.
+We explore them below to demonstrate list inspection strategies.

 ## listviewer and RStudio's Object Explorer

 The RStudio IDE (v1.1 and higher) offers an [Object Explorer](https://blog.rstudio.com/2017/08/22/rstudio-v1-1-preview-object-explorer/) that provides interactive inspection and code generation tools for hierarchical objects, such as lists.
 You can invoke it via the GUI or in code as `View(YOUR_UGLY_LIST)`.

 However, that won't help you expose list exploration in something like this website.
 I am using the [listviewer](https://CRAN.R-project.org/package=listviewer) package to do this below.
 It allows you to expose list exploration in a rendered `.Rmd` document.

-To replicate this experience locally, call, e.g., `listviewer::jsonedit(got_chars, mode = "view")`.

 ~~~
 install.packages("listviewer")